Titus: Judaean campaigns

 The province of Judaea during the 1st century.

 In 66, the Jews of the Judaea Province revolted against the Roman Empire.
 Cestius Gallus, the legate of Syria, was defeated at the battle of Beth-Horon and forced to retreat from Jerusalem.
-The pro-Roman King Agrippa II and his sister Berenice fled the city to Galilee, where they later gave themselves up to the Romans.
+The pro-Roman King Agrippa II and his sister Berenice fled the city to Galilee, where he later gave himself up to the Romans.

 Nero appointed Vespasian to put down the rebellion, who was dispatched to the region at once with the Fifth Legion and Tenth Legion.
 He was later joined at Ptolemais by Titus with the Fifteenth Legion.
 With a strength of 60,000 professional soldiers, the Romans prepared to sweep across Galilee and march on Jerusalem.

 The history of the war was covered in detail by the Roman-Jewish historian Josephus in his work The War of the Jews.
 Josephus served as a commander in the city of Yodfat when the Roman army invaded Galilee in 67.
 After an exhausting siege which lasted 47 days, the city fell, with an estimated 40,000 killed.
 Titus, however, was not simply set on ending the war.

 Surviving one of several group suicides, Josephus surrendered to Vespasian and became a prisoner.
 He later wrote that he had provided the Romans with intelligence on the ongoing revolt.
 By 68, the entire coast and the north of Judaea were subjugated by the Roman Army, with decisive victories won at Taricheae and Gamala, where Titus distinguished himself as a skilled general.